benman1/atom_of_thought/README.md

 ## References

-This implementation is based on the original Atom of Thought paper.
+This implementation is based on the original [Atom of Thought paper](https://arxiv.org/abs/2502.12018).
 If you use this in your research, please cite:

 ```
-@article{atomofthought2023,
+@article{teng2024atom,
-  title={Atom of Thought: Enhancing LLM Reasoning via Atomized Thinking},
+  title={Atom of Thoughts for Markov LLM Test-Time Scaling},
-  author={Original Authors},
+  author={Teng, Fengwei and Yu, Zhaoyang and Shi, Quan and Zhang, Jiayi and Wu, Chenglin and Luo, Yuyu},
-  journal={arXiv preprint},
+  journal={arXiv preprint arXiv:2502.12018},
-  year={2023}
+  year={2025}
 }
 ```